 If you are using legal hemp-derived CBD products, there should be no risk of addiction.
-In such cases, you’re only consuming legal and safe amounts of non-psychoactive compounds, as well as trace amounts of THC.
+In such cases, you’re only consuming legal and acceptable quantities of non-psychoactive compounds, as well as trace amounts of THC.

 Interestingly, CBD oil has actually been suggested as a possible treatment for drug and alcohol dependence.

 A meta-analysis published way back in 2015, suggested that CBD extracts could be administered to reduce cravings and other withdrawal symptoms.

 In one case study, CBD was given to a young woman suffering from cannabis withdrawal symptoms.
 She took between 300mg and 600mg for 11 days and researchers noted a “rapid decrease in withdrawal symptoms”.
 In fact, her withdrawal symptoms returned to baseline after just 6 days.